• Skip to main content

 • Red Onion - Just a few red onion slices really add a punch of flavor to this Italian salad.

 • Vinaigrette Dressing - This is a quick and easy homemade vinaigrette, made in a jar and shaken to combine.
 The clove of minced fresh garlic is essential to its bold taste.
 The red wine vinegar could also be subbed with white wine or champagne vinegar, or lemon juice.
-Any store-bought or homemade vinaigrette would also be fine!
+Any store-bought or this Easy Vinaigrette in a Jar would also be fine!

 Additions & Variations